Barrier Industrial Council

 The Barrier Industrial Council (BIC) is the trades and labour council in Broken Hill, New South Wales, Australia, and surrounding areas.
 Formed in 1923 by 18 trade unions, the council has been unusually influential in local government, for a labour confederation.
-The BIC also owns the only newspaper based in Broken Hill, the Barrier Daily Truth.
+From 1899 to 2024, the BIC (and it's antecedents) also owned the predominant newspaper based in Broken Hill, the Barrier Daily Truth.

 History

 The town of Broken Hill has had a turbulent industrial history since its formation, with the harsh working conditions in the mines forging a strong culture of union militancy.
 By 1890 nearly all workers at the Line of Lode mine, which was the only major source of employment in the town, were union members.
 The early years of the town were characterised by bitter industrial disputes and strikes in 1892, 1909 and 1919.
 The first attempt to establish a peak body to represent all trade unions in Broken Hill was in 1916 with the formation of the Broken Hill Trades and Labour Council.
-However, the dominant union in the town, the Amalgamated Miners' Association (AMA), did not join and some tradesmens' unions were represented separately by the Iron Trades Council.
+However, the dominant union in the town, the Amalgamated Miners' Association (AMA), did not join and some tradesmen's' unions were represented separately by the Iron Trades Council.
 In 1921 the AMA was renamed the Workers' Industrial Union of Australia and joined the Trades and Labour Council in 1923.
 The following year the council was renamed after the Barrier Ranges, first as the Barrier Industrial and Political Council and then as the Barrier Industrial Council (BIC).
-By the end of 1925 all the tradesmens' unions had affiliated.
+By the end of 1925 all the tradesmen's' unions had affiliated.

 The BIC grew in power and influence over the 20th century as its control over the supply of labour in the isolated, and economically influential, town allowed it to dictate terms to both the mining companies and politicians in state government.
 The BIC's influence allowed it to greatly improve the conditions of workers in the town, who often received more generous entitlements than was standard for employees in the rest of Australia, such as a 35-hour working week and five weeks of annual leave.